7

 7 (seven) is the natural number following 6 and preceding 8.
 It is the only prime number preceding a cube.

-As an early prime number in the series of positive integers, the number seven has greatly symbolic associations in religion, mythology, superstition and philosophy.
-The seven Classical planets resulted in seven being the number of days in a week.
-It is often considered lucky in Western culture and is often seen as highly symbolic.
-Unlike Western culture, in Vietnamese culture, the number seven is sometimes considered unlucky.
+As an early prime number in the series of positive integers, the number seven has symbolic associations in religion, mythology, superstition and philosophy.
+The seven classical planets resulted in seven being the number of days in a week.
+7 is often considered lucky in Western culture and is often seen as highly symbolic.

-In English, it is the first natural number whose pronunciation contains more than one syllable.

 Evolution of the Arabic digit

-In the beginning, Indians wrote 7 more or less in one stroke as a curve that looks like an uppercase J vertically inverted (ᒉ).
-The western Ghubar Arabs' main contribution was to make the longer line diagonal rather than straight, though they showed some tendencies to making the digit more rectilinear.
-The eastern Arabs developed the digit from a form that looked something like our 6 to one that looked like an uppercase V. Both modern Arab forms influenced the European form, a two-stroke form consisting of a horizontal upper stroke joined at its right to a stroke going down to the bottom left corner, a line that is slightly curved in some font variants.
+For early Brahmi numerals, 7 was written more or less in one stroke as a curve that looks like an uppercase J vertically inverted (ᒉ).
+The western Arab peoples' main contribution was to make the longer line diagonal rather than straight, though they showed some tendencies to making the digit more rectilinear.
+The eastern Arab peoples developed the digit from a form that looked something like 6 to one that looked like an uppercase V. Both modern Arab forms influenced the European form, a two-stroke form consisting of a horizontal upper stroke joined at its right to a stroke going down to the bottom left corner, a line that is slightly curved in some font variants.
 As is the case with the European digit, the Cham and Khmer digit for 7 also evolved to look like their digit 1, though in a different way, so they were also concerned with making their 7 more different.
 For the Khmer this often involved adding a horizontal line to the top of the digit.
 This is analogous to the horizontal stroke through the middle that is sometimes used in handwriting in the Western world but which is almost never used in computer fonts.
 This horizontal stroke is, however, important to distinguish the glyph for seven from the glyph for one in writing that uses a long upstroke in the glyph for 1.
 In some Greek dialects of the early 12th century the longer line diagonal was drawn in a rather semicircular transverse line.

-On the seven-segment displays of pocket calculators and digital watches, 7 is the digit with the most common graphic variation (1, 6 and 9 also have variant glyphs).
-Most calculators use three line segments, but on Sharp, Casio, and a few other brands of calculators, 7 is written with four line segments because in Japan, Korea and Taiwan 7 is written with a "hook" on the left, as ① in the following illustration.
+On seven-segment displays, 7 is the digit with the most common graphic variation (1, 6 and 9 also have variant glyphs).
+Most devices use three line segments, but devices made by some Japanese companies such as Sharp and Casio, as well as in the Koreas and Taiwan, 7 is written with four line segments because in those countries, 7 is written with a "hook" on the left, as ① in the following illustration.
+Further segments can give further variation.
+For example, Schindler elevators in the United States and Canada installed or modernized from the late 1990s onwards usually use a sixteen segment display and show the digit 7 in a manner more similar to that of handwriting.